 Nominal scale is a naming scale, where variables are simply “named” or labeled, with no specific order.
 Ordinal scale has all its variables in a specific order, beyond just naming them.
 Interval scale offers labels, order, as well as, a specific interval between each of its variable options.

 Ratio scale bears all the characteristics of an interval scale, in addition to that, it can also accommodate the value of “zero” on any of its variables.

 Here’s more of the four levels of measurement in research and statistics: Nominal, Ordinal, Interval, Ratio.

 Nominal Scale: 1st Level of Measurement

-Nominal Scale, also called the categorical variable scale, is defined as a scale used for labeling variables into distinct classifications and doesn’t involve a quantitative value or order.
+Nominal Scale, also called the categorical variable scale, is defined as a scale that labels variables into distinct classifications and doesn’t involve a quantitative value or order.
 This scale is the simplest of the four variable measurement scales.
-Calculations done on these variables will be futile as there is no numerical value of the options.
+Calculations done on these variables will be futile as the options have no numerical value.